blzn50/spacex-apollo/README.md

 ## SpaceX-Apollo

-An apollo-graphql learning project bootstrapped from the official apollo-graphql repo.
+An apollo-graphql learning project bootstrapped from the official apollo-graphql repo for learning graphql using apollo-graphql.